What is White Gold, and why does it have to be Rhodium Plated?

 HOW LONG WILL RHODIUM PLATING LAST?

-No matter how well white gold is made, a metal which is about half gold (which is yellow) will eventually lose its bright white color and need to be
+No matter how well white gold is made, a metal which is about half gold (which is yellow) will eventually lose its bright white color and need to be re-rhodium plated.

 This is the big question, but the answer isn’t easy.
 First, it depends on whether it’s a ring (rings suffer a great deal of wear), or a pin or broach which receives almost no contact.
 And it depends on whether you wear the ring constantly.
 To some extent it also depends on that old bugaboo “body chemistry”.
 But it also depends on two other very important and controllable factors —